Lemmanaid: Neuro-Symbolic Lemma Conjecturing: Evaluation of

 \subsection{RQ3: Analysis of Generated Conjectures}

 In \S \ref{sec:rq1}, we counted the number of gold standard lemmas discovered.
 Here, we break down these results further.

-\paragraph{Applicability to Realistic Formalizations} Appendix \ref{app:breakdown-theories} shows a breakdown per projects/theories in AFP-test and HOL-test, with the number of test lemmas from each and the success rate of the best-performing \tool and neural ensembles with DeepSeek 6.7B.
+\paragraph{Applicability to Realistic Formalizations} Appendix \ref{app:breakdown-theories} shows a breakdown per projects/theories in HOL-test and AFP-test, with the number of test lemmas from each and the success rate of the best-performing \tool and neural ensembles with DeepSeek 6.7B.
 We note that \tool performs better on almost every test theory in the test sets.
 We also list the topic of the different AFP formalizations in our test set, showing that they range over a variety of different topics from Computer Science, Mathematics and Logic.
 The results confirm that \tool's approach to conjecturing by analogy successfully produces interesting lemmas across a wide range of real world formalizations.

 \paragraph{Generated Conjectures} We take a closer look at the full set of conjectures generated by the best-performing instance of \tool (DeepSeek 6.7B and HOL+AFP training), under greedy decoding.
-We separate the generated conjectures into three main categories (true, false and open) using the Sledgehammer tool for automated proofs \cite{sledgehammer}, and counter-example finding tools Nitpick \cite{nitpick} and Quickcheck \cite{quickcheck}. \emph{True conjectures} consist of 1) the gold-standard lemmas, and 2) other conjectures proved by Sledgehammer. \emph{False conjectures} are those for which we can find a counter-examples. \emph{Open conjectures} are those that can neither be proved by Sledgehammer, nor have a counter-example.
+We separate the generated conjectures into three main categories (true, false and unresolved) using the Sledgehammer tool for automated proofs \cite{sledgehammer}, and counter-example finding tools Nitpick \cite{nitpick} and Quickcheck \cite{quickcheck}. \emph{True conjectures} consist of 1) the gold-standard lemmas, and 2) other conjectures proved by Sledgehammer. \emph{False conjectures} are those for which we can find a counter-examples. \emph{Unresolved conjectures} are those that can neither be proved by Sledgehammer, nor have a counter-example.

-For HOL-test (containing 4,740 gold-standard lemmas), \tool generates 10,314 conjectures, however 5040 of these comes from a degenerate case\footnote{These come from a case of a single template consisting of 7 OR statements resulting in 5040 equivalent conjectures. }.
-Removing these, applying deduplication (removing 164 duplicates) leaves 5,110 conjectures for which Table \ref{tab:novelty} shows a breakdown: 1043 are novel true statements which don't exist in the target theories, and 1256 are open conjectures which require non-trivial reasoning.
+For HOL-test (4,740 gold-standard lemmas), \tool generates 7,628 conjectures.
+Table \ref{tab:novelty} shows a breakdown of these conjectures: 1,356 are true statements which don't match the gold-standard lemmas, and 2,749 are unresolved conjectures which require further non-trivial reasoning.
 Appendix \ref{app:qualitative} contains some examples of these, and Appendix \ref{app:statistics} additional statistics.